sourceincite/sourceincite.github.io/_posts/2017-04-27-from-serialized-to-shell-auditing-google-web-toolkit.md

 7|0|10|http://127.0.0.1:8888/helloworld/|5BA0C1B0BB61A2FFF68C4B4FAE5F9D16|com.example.test.client.GreetingService|greetServer|java.lang.Long/4227064769|java.util.List|java.util.ArrayList/4159755760|java.lang.String/2004016611|§test1§|§test2§|1|2|3|4|2|5|6|5|§99§|§7§|2|8|9|8|10|
 ```

-The -b burp option is nice.
-Your serialized string contains the § characters so you can plug the request straight into the intruder and vulnerability scan away.
+<p class="cn" markdown="1">The -b burp option is nice.
+Your serialized string contains the § characters so you can plug the request straight into the intruder and vulnerability scan away.</p>

 #### gwtenum

-After having to make some changes to the code to support HTTPS, it turns out that gwtenum.py only works on a few endpoints.
+<p class="cn" markdown="1">After having to make some changes to the code to support HTTPS, it turns out that gwtenum.py only works on a few endpoints.</p>

 ```bash
 saturn:gwtenum mr_me$